 - Identify educational programs, products and services that members and non-members will value and utilize.

-- Be a leader in providing ISO 31000 educational programs.
+- Be a leader in providing enterprise risk management/ISO 31000 educational programs.

 - Continuously adapt to the changing dynamics of public risk management needs.